 - Forget flip-flops and sandals, Portugal is full of hills and, trust me, the streets are very slippery.
-Running or walking shoes with good treads are a must
+Running or walking shoes with good treads are a must.

 - Coming in season or off-season?
 Take a rain jacket with you – a good waterproof one, because it can get very rainy, especially up north.
 (I like Columbia raincoats, they have options for men and women).

 One week in Portugal may not seem like a long time, but you can do and see a lot in seven days.
-Portugal is a beautiful country and I really enjoyed exploring it.
+Portugal is a beautiful country and I enjoyed exploring it.
 If you use this week-long itinerary of Portugal as your guide, I’m sure you’ll enjoy it, too.

 Note about travel insurance in Portugal

 Please do NOT travel without travel insurance!
 I’ve had to resort to it more than once.
-Although the costs may seem annoying and better spent elsewhere, trust me: you will regret it if you don’t have it.
+Although the costs may seem annoying and better spent elsewhere, trust me: you will regret it if you don’t have them.
 For only a couple of euros a day you can save a lot of nerves and money.